Click on slideshow photos for description

 In the mid-1960s, local communist party officials and veteran groups in the Zenica area (with aide from the Yugoslav government) made plans to construct a commemorative complex near the summit of Smetovi Hill (in the mountains northeast of Zenica), where the Chetnik massacre against Partisan fighters occurred.
 A selection committee was assembled to organize the creation of the monument, with the group being chaired by Zenica cultural luminary (and metal-working union organizer) Mensur Serdarević.
-The selection committee then initiated an artistic competition in which members of the public could submit design proposals.
+The selection committee then initiated a design competition in which members of the public could propose monument concepts.
 Of the five proposals submitted, the one put forward by notable Sarajevo-based designer Arfan Hozić was selected.
 The memorial sculpture, which resides at an elevation of roughly 940m atop Smetovi Hill (just north-east of Zenica), was officially unveiled to the public on July 27th, 1968, a date which marked the Day of Uprising of the People of Bosnia.
-The primary element of the complex consists of an aluminum-plated flared pylon/obelisk situated on a paved stone base, with the pylon/obelisk topped with three points and a large red star painted on its north face.
+The primary element of the complex consists of an aluminum-plated flared pylon/obelisk situated on a paved stone base, with the pylon/obelisk topped with three points.
 Attached to the base of the pylon are two marble panels bearing engraved inscriptions.
 Surrounding the monument is a modest iron fence, within which several tall conifer trees are presently growing (however, they are not original to the site).
 Just north of the spomenik (about 30m) a small amphitheatre was included within the complex, which was originally used for historical presentations and cultural events.

 Photo 3: View from Smetovi Hill